 Though often used interchangeably, the terms “organic” and “all-natural” are defined differently and adhere to different regulation policies.
 Understanding the difference between organic and all-natural can help you make better informed, safer choices online, in the aisles of your local grocery store or the stands of your local farmer’s market.

-So, What Is the Difference Between Organic and Natural?
+What Is the Difference Between Natural and Organic Foods?

 While they both may appear to distinguish healthy food and beauty products from the rest of the bunch, “organic” and “all-natural” do not share the same meaning.
-In fact, a deeper look at the difference shows that they’re not even in the same league.
+In fact, a deeper look at the difference between natural vs organic labels shows that they’re not even in the same league.